Skimboarding: Locations

 Many consider the center of skimboarding to be located in Laguna Beach, California where skimboarding became popular in the late 1920s when lifeguards would skim across sand on pieces of wood.
 Every summer, Victoria Skimboards sponsors a contest called the VIC, which is held at Aliso Beach in Laguna; it is one of the biggest skimboarding competitions in the world.
 Other Laguna hot spots consist of Tenth Street, West Street, Treasure Island, Thalia Street, and Crescent Bay.
 In Dewey Beach, Delaware, every year the World Amateur Championships of Skimboarding are held on New Orleans Street.
 The Florida Pro/Am is held every year in August, on Vilano Beach and Vero Beach, known as the best East Coast skimboarding locations.
 Also the beaches on Florida's west coast can also provide some quality locations, like Sarasota, Clearwater, Anna Maria Island.
 Big skimboarding waves are also found in Cabo San Lucas, Mexico.
 However, people skim in many other locations throughout North America, Europe (the main locations being Portugal, France, Spain, the United Kingdom and the Netherlands), Australia, Asia, Middle East and South America.
 Some people skim inland because of difficulty with shore access.
 Flatland skimboarding can be done nearly anywhere: lakes, rivers, creeks, ponds, golf courses, puddles, or even wet grass.
 In the United States, flatland skim scenes have developed primarily in states not bordering the ocean.
 Flatland has also developed in British Columbia, Ontario, and along the Great Lakes.

 Australia (Melbourne and Parramatta), and Wellington, New Zealand also have dedicated flatland communities and riders.
 In Europe, the Flatland skim scene is growing fast, with the biggest group of skimboarders situated in Poland.
 Skimboarding is popular on many beaches where it is impossible to surf, for example, on Boa Viagem, Recife, Brazil, where surfing is banned due to the threat of shark attacks.
 Beaches that have streams or rivers flowing into the ocean can also make ideal downhill skimming areas.

-Israel is one of the only Middle Eastern countries where skimboarding is possible due to steep slopes along its coast and heavy beach break at selected beaches.
+Israel is one of the few Middle Eastern countries where skimboarding is possible due to steep slopes along its coast and heavy beach break at selected beaches.